dockur/windows-arm/readme.md

 ### How do I increase the display resolution?

-  The display output is a simple framebuffer, so that the screen can be visible during installation as it doesn't require any drivers.
+  The display output is a simple framebuffer, just so that the screen can be visible during installation as it doesn't require any drivers.

   After Windows is fully installed, you can add the following to your compose file: